History of Manchester: 20th century

-By 1900 the Manchester city region was the 9th most populous in the world.
-In the early 20th century Manchester's economy diversified into engineering chemical and electrical industries.
+By 1900, the Manchester city region was the 9th most populous in the world.
+In the early 20th century, Manchester's economy diversified into engineering chemical and electrical industries.
 The stimulus of the ship canal saw the establishment of Trafford Park, the world's first industrial park, in 1910 and the arrival of the Ford Motor Company and Westinghouse Electric Corporation from the USA.
 The influence is still visible in "Westinghouse Road" and a grid layout of numbered streets and avenues.

+Henry Price (1867–1944) was appointed as the first City Architect of Manchester in 1902.
+He was succeeded in 1932 by George Noel Hill (1893–1985).

-In 1931 the population of Manchester reached an all-time peak of 766,311.
+In 1931, the population of Manchester reached an all-time peak of 766,311.
 However, the period from the 1930s onwards saw a continuous decline in population.
 During this period, textile manufacture, Manchester's traditional staple industry went into steep decline, largely due to the Great Depression of the 1930s and foreign competition.
 During this period the Women's Citizens League campaigned for better maternity facilities in the city.

 Significant changes in this period were the move of the Manchester Royal Infirmary from Piccadilly in 1908 and the building of a new public library and town hall extension in the 1930s.

 Second World War

 In the Second World War Manchester played a key role as an industrial manufacturing city, including the Avro aircraft factory (now BAE Systems) which built countless aircraft for the RAF, the most famous being the Avro Lancaster bomber.
 As a consequence of its war efforts, the city suffered heavily from bombing during the Blitz in 1940 to 1941.
-It was attacked a number of times by the Luftwaffe, particularly in the "Christmas Blitz" of December 1940, which destroyed a large part of the historic city centre and seriously damaged the cathedral.
+It was attacked a number of times by the Luftwaffe, particularly in the "Christmas Blitz" of December 1940, which destroyed a large part of the historic city centre and seriously damaged the cathedral, which took 20 years to restore.
+In total, 589 civilians are recorded to have died as result of enemy action within the Manchester County Borough.